kmixter/text-todos/README.md

 * Ctrl+K A - archive the previous block of TODOs (earlier in this file) as done, and insert a new block at current cursor.
 Useful for a journal text file that grows down.
 * Ctrl+K S - sorts the TODOs region so that it shows pending tasks at the top, and completed tasks by day afterwards.
-The overall remaining completion rate is shown as a comment on the
+Overall stats are shown as a comment on the
   TODOs: line.
 * Ctrl+K H - highlights (selects) the TODOs region.
 * Ctrl+K T - inserts a new date header